0xfuturistic/sequencer-commitments/README.md

 5. **Multi-Chain Atomic Operations**: Facilitating atomic operations by sequencing multi-step transactions in a particular order to ensure either successful operations or no transaction at all.
 6. **Commitments to Layered Prioritization**: Different categories of transactions (like urgent, premium, standard) can be sequenced based on their priorities.
 7. **_Sequencing Services_**: Introducing features such as fairness in transaction ordering to minimize MEV and foster a more equitable transaction environment.

-## 🔙 Background Readings
- I recommend checking out this [thread](https://twitter.com/0xfuturistic/status/1697306608722915518) and the piece introducing [PEPC-DVT](https://ethresear.ch/t/pepc-dvt-pepc-with-no-changes-to-the-consensus-protocol/16514).
-You can learn more about Emily [here](https://ethresear.ch/t/pepc-dvt-pepc-with-no-changes-to-the-consensus-protocol/16514#emily-a-protocol-for-credible-commitments-14).

- You can see a sample commitment for sequencer [here](https://github.com/0xfuturistic/sequencer-commitments/blob/develop/packages/contracts-bedrock/src/commitments/samples/FeeRecipientCommitment.sol).
-This commitment allows the sequencer to commit to fee recipients for specific blocks.

 ## ⚙ Technical Blueprint
 ### In the Rollup Client